How to Sleep Better and Sit with Ankylosing Spondylitis

 - Heat Therapy for Ankylosing Spondylitis

-- More Tips to Relieve AS at Home & On the Go
+- More Ways to Relieve Ankylosing Spondylitis at Home & On the Go

 Usually, ankylosing spondylitis appears in the sacroiliac joints between the spine and pelvis, causing pain in the buttocks, hips, and lower back.